 Unlike the house plant cyclamen, the first flowers of this variety (Cyclamen neapolitanum) are produced before the foliage appears.
 When buds appear well-formed atop the bulb, apply water and repot in a good alkaline humus soil.

 The soil mixture is very important.
-Use equal parts sand, humus, garden loam, and well decayed cow manure or peat for a well-drained soil.
+Use equal parts sand, humus, garden loam, and well-decayed cow manure or peat for well-drained soil.
 You want to drain off any excess water.
 Next, add to each bushel of this a 4-inch potful of ground limestone.

 Plants do best in partial shade in an east or west exposure.
-They need ample water during the growing season, thrive in an indoor temperature of from 60 to 70 degrees and are seldom bothered by insect pests.
+They need ample water during the growing season, thrive in an indoor temperature of from 60° – 70° degrees Fahrenheit and are seldom bothered by insect pests.
 Destroy mealy bugs, which occasionally appear on the lower leaf stems, with a strong soap sud spray or any good insecticide.

 Flowers last over a period of six weeks.
 Afterward, beautifully mottled leaves mature and completely cover the bulb.